hristo8stanev/LambdaEcommerceProject/README.md

 - **Test Case 28:** Add items to the shopping cart from product pages.
     - (Priority: Highest - 1)
+- **Test Case -:** Verify that the quantity refresh button updates the quantities correctly.
+    - (Priority: Highest)
 - **Test Case 29:** Verify that a user can change the quantity of a product in the shopping cart.
     - (Priority: High - 2)
 - **Test Case 30:** Verify that the shopping cart displays the correct quantity and total price.
    - (Priority: Highest - 1)
+- **Test Case -:** Verify that the shopping cart displays the correct maximum number of items allowed.
+   - (Priority: Medium)
 - **Test Case 31:** Verify that a user can remove a product from the shopping cart.
     - (Priority: High - 2)
 - **Test Case 32:** Ensure that the shopping cart is emptied after the checkout process.